Living like a pioneer

 Life during the Civil War

-Old World Wisconsin has two one-day Civil War Camps for children in fifth
+Old World Wisconsin has one-day Civil War Camps for children in fifth through seventh grade.

 For more about the Civil War at the Wade House, see Blasts from the past.